Universal-Team/universal-team.net/pkmn-chest.md

 - Editing most of a Pokémon's data
 - Injecting pk4/pk5 files from SD
 - Dumping Pokémon to pk4/pk5 files
-- Translated to English, French, German, Italian, Japanese, Russian, and Spanish
+- Translated to English, French, German, Italian, Japanese, Korean*, Russian, and Spanish
+    - *(App has not yet been translated to Korean, just the Pokémon info)

 ## Download
 [Download .nds](){: .btn .hidden #ndsDownload}